shantron/alloy-app/README.md

-# Getting Started with Create React App
+# Getting Started
+This is an app to demo the Akkoy API.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built with Node.js and Express.

 ## Available Scripts